 Most veterinarians and wildlife biologists work full-time.
 They can work long or irregular hours, especially when doing fieldwork.

 Wildlife Society is one of the major professional organizations that supports wildlife biologists.
 Its goals are to educate and train wildlife professionals in different ways.
 They offer a website with articles and tools online, offering education courses, and more.

-There are several organizations that can join wild animal biologists, including the American Society of Mammals, Ecological Society of America, The Society for Marine Mammals, and the Wildlife Conservation Society.
+There are several organizations that can join wild animal biologists, including the American Society of Mammals, the Ecological Society of America, The Society for Marine Mammals, and the Wildlife Conservation Society.

 US Fish and wildlife services

 The Bureau of Internal Federal Government ensures that all wildlife laws and reconstruction projects are properly implemented and executed.
-They are not just great resources for current wildlife laws, but a source of federal employment, as well as airport wildlife biologist.
+They are not just great resources for current wildlife laws, but a source of federal employment, as well as airport wildlife biologists.